 Groundbreaking animal welfare law

-The most groundbreaking piece of legislation in our history has been the passing of the Animal Welfare Act in 2006.
-The Act brought together and updated all the main animal legislation that had existed since the 1911 Protection of Animals Act.
+One of the most groundbreaking pieces of legislation in the RSPCA’s history was the Animal Welfare Act 2006 which brought together and updated all the main legislation concerning domestic animals since the 1911 Protection of Animals Act.